camchenry/boon/README.md

 If you're a **Linux** user, download the `boon-linux-amd64` file.

 ## Usage

+In general, if you need help figuring out how to use a command you can pass the `--help` option to see possible arguments, options, and subcommands.
+To get started and see the top-level commands and options, run `boon --help`.

 ### Initialization
 To start using boon with your project, it is recommended to first initialize it.
 This will create a `Boon.toml` file that will let you configure the settings for your project.